confizolo/smc_mod_lammps/README.md

 The goal of this code is to introduce an easy and parallelised way to deploy and run loop extrusion on solution of polymers.
 To do so we developed a custom fix for LAMMPS that allows loop extrusion through moving bonds (see details [here](paper)).

 # Repository structure
-- datafiles: contains sample datafiles to run tests
+- initfiles: contains sample datafiles to run tests
 - exec: contains sample LAMMPS and bash scripts
 - src: contain source files for fix_smc code